soccer-analytics-research/player-chemistry/README.md

 This repository provides additional results for the *Player Chemistry: Striving for a Perfectly Balanced Soccer Team* paper that was presented at the [MIT Sloan Sports Analytics Conference](http://www.sloansportsconference.com) in Boston.

-The paper is available on the [conference website] (http://www.sloansportsconference.com/content/player-chemistry-striving-for-a-perfectly-balanced-soccer-team/) and on [arXiv] (https://arxiv.org/abs/2003.01712).
-The video recording of the talk that was given at the 2020 MIT Sloan Sports Analytics Conference is available on [YouTube] (https://youtu.be/jeD5cq2PAJk) and the accompanying presentation slides are available on [Google Drive]  (https://docs.google.com/presentation/d/1AkvGilnpC2HoAQ5MmPqtdiRFcz8uk1RbV52hlexxclY/edit?usp=sharing).
+The paper is available on the [conference website](http://www.sloansportsconference.com/content/player-chemistry-striving-for-a-perfectly-balanced-soccer-team/) and on [arXiv](https://arxiv.org/abs/2003.01712).
+The video recording of the talk that was given at the 2020 MIT Sloan Sports Analytics Conference is available on [YouTube](https://youtu.be/jeD5cq2PAJk) and the accompanying presentation slides are available on [Google Drive](https://docs.google.com/presentation/d/1AkvGilnpC2HoAQ5MmPqtdiRFcz8uk1RbV52hlexxclY/edit?usp=sharing).

 ## Paper summary